-Despite increased raid activity by law enforcement authorities during the last six months, piracy levels remain high.
-For the business software industry, the estimated piracy rate in El Salvador is 82%, one of the highest in Latin America.
-To make matters worse, a bill is currently pending before the Salvadoran Legislative Assembly which would effectively eliminate criminal enforcement of copyright infringement altogether.
-This bill would leave copyright holders without any avenue whatsoever to enforce their rights.
+Piracy levels still remain high.
+For the business software industry, the estimated piracy rate in El Salvador is 80%, one of the highest in Latin America.
+To make matters worse, a bill is currently pending before the Salvadoran Legislative Assembly which would effectively eliminate criminal enforcement of copyright infringement.
+This bill would leave copyright holders without any avenue to enforce their rights.
 Such denial of criminal and civil remedies for copyright enforcement would conflict with El Salvador's multilateral and bilateral obligations.

-Because of evidentiary burdens and delays in the civil system, rightsholders basically have had to rely on the Salvadoran criminal proces to enforce their rights.
-Prosecutors and the courts do not move forward on copyright cases; there simply is no deterrence in the system.
-Rightsholders have to fight to prove their standing in some criminal cases.
+Because of evidentiary burdens and delays in the civil system, rights holders basically have had to rely on the Salvadoran criminal process to enforce their rights.
+The courts do not move forward on copyright cases.
+There simply is no deterrence in the system.
+Rights holders have to fight to prove their standing in some criminal cases.
 The Salvadoran government should amend its civil and criminal enforcement procedures to comply fully with the WTO TRIPS Agreement, and amend its copyright law to implement the requirements of the WIPO treaties.
 Until these reforms are made, both copyright owners and Salvadoran authorities will lack the protections and remedies necessary to combat the extremely high levels of piracy in El Salvador.